 Our Committees

 The BCC HOA Board has various committees that work to maintain the beauty of our community, work with the City on public safety issues, and plan fun events for the neighborhood.
 There is always a need for involvement in these committees.
-The commitment is not overwhelming–we have busy people who are able to devote a few hours a month to help the neighborhood stay a great place.
+The commitment is not overwhelming–we have busy people who are able to devote a few hours a month to help the neighborhood stay a a wonderful place we all call HOME.

-If there is a committee you would be interested in serving on, please use the emails below and let us know!
+If there is a committee you would be interested in serving on, please use the following email bcchoacontact@gmail.com and let us know!
 You do not have to be a Board member to serve on a committee.

 Civic Affairs Committee.
 The Civic Affairs Committee monitors the legislative activities that can positively or adversely affect the members of the Association.
 Specifically focused on the Roswell City Council, but may also include the Fulton County governing body, the State legislature or the Atlanta Regional Commission.
 Members of this committee report back to the Board of Directors on meetings and hearings they attend.